tothenew/pennypincher/README.md

 ### Pre-requisites

-1. The IAM user used to setup the lambda should have access to AWS S3, AWS IAM, AWS Lambda, AWS SES and AWS Cloudformation.
+1. The IAM user used for the setup should have access to AWS S3, AWS IAM, AWS Lambda, AWS SES and AWS Cloudformation.
+ * You can also use this custom [policy](docs/policy.json) to run Penny Pincher.
 2. An AWS S3 bucket.
+(Only if the setup is to be done using Cloudformation)
 3. A slack workspace.
 (Only if cost report is to be sent on any slack channel)
 4. A verified SES email Address.
 (Only if cost report is to be sent over email)